-What is missing in contemporary American culture and religious life can be summed up in one word--reverence!
-As a culture we have lost our sense of reverence, for life, for humanity, for the mysteries of creation--for God!
+What is missing in contemporary American culture and religious life can be summed up in one word—reverence!
+As a culture we have lost our sense of reverence for life, for humanity, for the mysteries of creation—for God!
 Unintentionally we have come to view faith and spirituality in practical, human terms.
 We have replaced mystery with expectation.
-We've been to the Moon and have landed on Mars.
-We've been to the depths of the sea and have explored the intricacies of DNA.
-We believe there is nothing that science cannot explain and that our technologies cannot master, thus we find it hard to be amazed!
+We’ve been to the moon and have landed on Mars.
+We’ve been to the depths of the sea and have explored the intricacies of DNA.
+We believe there is nothing that science cannot explain and that our technologies cannot master—which is why we find it hard to be amazed!

 Reverence challenges our formulas and expectations and keeps us from thinking we know it all.
 Likewise it keeps us from sitting in judgment upon everything or everyone who is different from us.

 Reverence prevents us from trying to answer every question and solve every riddle.
 Life is supposed to be mysterious, overwhelming and incredibly amazing.
 If we think we’ve figured it out, there’s a good chance we’ve lost our sense of reverence.
 Paul Woodruff says, “To forget that you are only human, to think you can act like a god—this is the opposite of reverence.”
 Barbara Brown Taylor expands on this by saying, “Reverence is the recognition of something greater than the self—something that is beyond human creation or control, that transcends full human understanding.”

 Reverence occurs when we understand that we don’t understand; that our knowledge is imperfect and that we too are part of life’s mystery.

 The problem with Pop Christianity is that it tries to answer every question, eradicate every sin and solve every mystery.
 If this were actually possible, there would be no need for wonder, reverence, or God.